Last Updated on June 7, 2023 by Christine Kaaloa

 Despite how well you aspire to pack, I feel like it’s a given that travelers forget something.

-- Important documents like a passport is something you don’t want to forget.
+- Important documents like a passport are something you don’t want to forget.
 Period.
 Thus, I always make extra copies of my important documents, stash them in different parts of my bags and I’ll even send myself pdf versions to my phone, so I have them on hand.
-Obviously, never take identity or financial information with you, like social security cards, bank account numbers and pins.
+Obviously, never take identity or financial information with you, like social security cards, bank account numbers, and pins.